opentoonz/opentoonz_docs/source/creating_movements.rst

     |animate_tool_all|

-    - **Pick:** (only available in All mode) lets the user choose to automatically select columns/layers or pegbars to be animated when the selection is done by clicking in the Viewer: when set to **Column**, clicking a drawing automatically selects the related column/layer; when set to **Pegbar**, clicking a drawing automatically selects the pegbar to which the column/layer containing the drawing is linked (if there is one); qhen set to **None** the selection of drawings in the viewer is disabled.
+    - **Pick:** (only available in All mode) lets the user choose to automatically select columns/layers or pegbars to be animated when the selection is done by clicking in the Viewer: when set to **Column**, clicking a drawing automatically selects the related column/layer; when set to **Pegbar**, clicking a drawing automatically selects the pegbar to which the column/layer containing the drawing is linked (if there is one); when set to **None** the selection of drawings in the Viewer is disabled.

     - **Lock buttons** (|lock|) define which values remain locked while transforming the object.